GQYXYH/realpen/README.md

-# Quanser Qube-Servo 2 (with Vision Input)
+# Vision-based Furuta Pendulum based on the Quanser Qube-Servo 2

 The **[Quanser Qube-Servo 2](https://www.quanser.com/products/qube-servo-2/)** is a Furuta pendulum that can be used to apply various control and learning algorithms.
 Encoder values of the rotary arm and the pendulum can be measured and a input voltage can be applied.
 If the pendulum is used the angle of the rotary arm is limited to less than one turn due to the connection of the encoder.

 Introductory literature on the dynamics of the system and the implementation with MATLAB can be found [here](https://www.quanser.com/products/qube-servo-2/) under Simulink Courseware.

+We added a camera setup to the Furuta Pendulum for vision-based learning research.
+Simulations in Mujoco and PyBullet can be used as well.

 <p align="center" float="left">
   <img src="hardware_setup/pictures/overview.jpg" height="200" />
   <img src="hardware_setup/pictures/qube.jpg" height="200" />
 </p>

-In order to not damage the hardware limitations on voltage and safety mechanisms have to be implemented in software (and hardware) as described below.

 Note: This repository is still under development, it is used and maintained by the Max-Planck-Institute for Intelligent Systems, ICS group and the DSME Institute at RWTH Aachen.
 Other useful tools and classes might be available sometime later.

+Note: In order to not damage the hardware limitations on voltage and safety mechanisms have to be implemented in software (and hardware) as described below.

 ## Setup